Calvinbullock/_myHome/README.md

-# This repo holds the .files for my tmux, nvim, vim and bashrc
+# This repo holds the .files for my tmux, nvim, vim bashrc and more

 ## Set Up.
 Clone this repo into your home directory, then: